datahub-project/datahub/metadata-ingestion/source_docs/kafka.md

       # Defines only the value schema for topic 'my_topic_2' (the topic doesn't have a key schema).
       "my_topic_2-value": "io.acryl.Schema3"
 ```

-Note that the `domain` in config above can be either an _urn_ or a domain _id_ (i.e. `urn:li:domain:13ae4d85-d955-49fc-8474-9004c663a810` or simply `13ae4d85-d955-49fc-8474-9004c663a810`).
-The Domain should exist in your DataHub instance before ingesting data into the Domain.
-To create a Domain on DataHub, check out the [Domains User Guide](https://datahubproject.io/docs/domains/).

 ## Config details